pabloelcolombiano/cake-dm/README.md

 You may also have to refresh your cached routes.

-The same applies when introducing doamin layers in your plugins.
+The same applies when introducing domain layers in your plugins.

 ### Controller